nverbeek/nats_client_flutter/README.md

 # NATS Client UI
-This NATS client is a cross-platform desktop application written in Flutter.
+This NATS client is a cross-platform desktop & web application written in Flutter.
 The client allows users to easily watch & manage NATS messages.

 # Platforms
 This application currently supports Windows, Linux, macOS and Web platforms.